Are You Lonesome Tonight?: Release and reception

-"Are You Lonesome Tonight?" was not released for several months while RCA executives decided if the ballad reflected Presley's new style, but they and Parker ultimately decided to release the song.
-It was released as a single on November 1, 1960, with "I Gotta Know" on the B-side, and pressing was assigned to plants in New Jersey, Indianapolis and Los Angeles.
+"Are You Lonesome Tonight?" was not released for several months while RCA executives decided if the ballad reflected Presley's new style, but they and Parker ultimately decided to release it.
+The song was released as a single on November 1, 1960, with "I Gotta Know" on the B-side, and pressing was assigned to plants in New Jersey, Indianapolis, and Los Angeles.
 Copies (with a sleeve featuring a smiling Presley in a chartreuse shirt against a blue background) were sent to 5,000 disc jockeys.
 Orders for the single began at 900,000 copies the first week and climbed to 1,200,000 during the second.

-The song debuted on Billboard's Top 40 at number 35 on November 14, moved a week later to number two and topped the chart by November 28 (replacing Maurice Williams and the Zodiacs' "Stay").
+The song debuted on Billboard's Top 40 at number 35 on November 14, moved a week later to number two, and topped the Billboard Hot 100 chart by November 28 (replacing Maurice Williams and the Zodiacs' "Stay").
 Presley's 15th chart-topping single, it held the top position until January 9, 1961.
 "Are You Lonesome Tonight?" peaked at number three on the R&B chart, remaining on it for ten weeks.
 The song topped the Cash Box singles chart and reached number 45 on the Cash Box country singles chart.
-A month after its UK release it topped the UK Singles Chart.
+A month after its UK release, it topped the UK Singles Chart.
 Three months after its release, the single had sales of two million copies worldwide; that year, the Recording Industry Association of America certified it gold.

-A November 7, 1960 Billboard review called Presley's rendition a "warm and touching performance".
-In a later review, AllMusic praised Presley's vocal range, calling "Are You Lonesome Tonight?" a "tender ... sugary ballad ... full of soul and intense and intimate power" defining "one of Presley's darkest moments".
+A November 7, 1960, Billboard review called Presley's rendition a "warm and touching performance."
+In a 2013 review, AllMusic praised Presley's vocal range, calling "Are You Lonesome Tonight?" a "tender ... sugary ballad ... full of soul and intense and intimate power" defining "one of Presley's darkest moments."